-- Context and setting The proposal is considered to be inconsistent with the rural character of the land as insufficient information has been submitted the application.
+- Context and setting Insufficient information has been submitted the application to determine whether adverse impact would occur to the character of the locality.
 Specifically, a bulk earthworks plan and landscaping plan have not been provided to detail the final form of the land.
-Moreover, insufficient information has been provided in the acoustic and air quality impact assessment reports to determine the impacts the proposal may have regarding noise emission and air quality to surrounding properties.
-Accordingly, impacts to rural character and broader compatability with the sites context and setting are unknown. - Access and traffic The proposed development does not include an appropriate access treatment.
-The existing site access should be upgraded to provide a minimum Auxiliary Right-turn (AUR) on Adelaide Street to allow vehicles to pass the heavy vehicles waiting to turn right into the site and avoid queuing. - Public Domain With the exception of the existing vehicular access, the proposal is wholly located within private land.
+Without any landscaping or selective tree retention proposed, the site would be an entirely cleared site devoid of any vegetation or structures and contain only a flood mound, which is not considerd to be consistent with the character of the locality. - Access and traffic The proposed development does not include an appropriate access treatment.
+The proposed site access should be consolidated with DA 16-2022295-1 and provide a minimum Auxiliary Right-turn (AUR) on Adelaide Street to allow vehicles to pass the heavy vehicles waiting to turn right into the site and avoid queuing. - Public Domain With the exception of the existing vehicular access, the proposal is wholly located within private land.
 No adverse impacts to the public domain are expected. - Utilities All essential services are available as per Clause 7.6 Essential Service of the PSLEP.
-Ausgrid have recommended conditions relating to work undertaking in proximity to overhead electrical assets. - Heritage Insufficient information has been submitted with regard to potential impacts to Aboriginal heritage.
-No impacts are expected to any Local or State heritage items. - Other land resources The EPA, in their referral response have highlighted the potential for impacts to groundwater, which have not been adequately considered.
-No other adverse impacts are expected to occur to other land resources/uses in proximity to or on the site. - Water/air/soils impacts Insufficient information has been submitted regarding air and noise impacts. - Flora and fauna impacts Insufficient information has been provided regarding flora and fauna impacts. - Natural environment Details regarding the final proposed form and shaping levels, the location, depth and volume of fill works atop the filled void, or landscaping have not been submitted with the application and therefore impacts to the natural environment remain unclear.
+Ausgrid have recommended conditions relating to work undertaking in proximity to overhead electrical assets.
+HWC have recommended conditions for the relocation and protection of existing HWC assets. - Heritage Insufficient information has been submitted with regard to potential impacts to Aboriginal heritage.
+No impacts are expected to any Local or State heritage items. - Other land resources No other adverse impacts are expected to occur to other land resources/uses in proximity to or on the site. - Water/air/soils impacts Insufficient information has been submitted regarding noise impacts. - Flora and fauna impacts Insufficient information has been provided regarding flora and fauna impacts.